platformsh/platformsh-docs/src/configuration/services/mongodb.md

 ## Upgrading

 To upgrade to 3.6 from a version earlier than 3.4, you must successively upgrade major releases until you have upgraded to 3.4.
-For example if you are running a 3.0 image, you must upgrade first to 3.2 and then upgrade to 3.4 before you can upgrade to 3.6.
+For example, if you are running a 3.0 image, you must upgrade first to 3.2 and then upgrade to 3.4 before you can upgrade to 3.6.